Anne Frank House, Amsterdam

 The museum is housed in the typical Dutch canal-side house where the “secret annex”, the hiding place of eight persons, was for two years during the World War Two.
-Unfortunately the concealed refuge did not succeed and only one of its inhabitants, the father of Anna, survived after the deportation to concentration camps.
-Nevertheless the diary that Anne Frank wrote during the hiding period was retrieved after the war, eventually becoming a word-renowned remembrance of the Nazi brutality as well as of Anna’s personal story.
+Unfortunately, the concealed refuge did not succeed and only one of its inhabitants, the father of Anna, survived after the deportation to concentration camps.
+Nevertheless, the diary that Anne Frank wrote during the hiding period was retrieved after the war, eventually becoming a world-renowned remembrance of the Nazi brutality as well as of Anna’s personal story.

-The place was saved from demolition and transformed in a memorial, a youth centre and a museum in 1960.
-The centre, due to its increasing popularity, was then renovated and expanded and now includes the Frank family’s house, the Anne Frank foundation offices and the museum.
-The museum houses the original writings and drawings by Anne Frank along with exhibition material focused on human rights and freedom and against violence, war, racism, oppression and discrimination.
+The place was saved from demolition and transformed in a memorial, a youth center and a museum in 1960.
+The center, due to its increasing popularity, was then renovated and expanded and now includes the Frank family’s house, the Anne Frank foundation offices, and the museum.
+The museum houses the original writings and drawings by Anne Frank along with exhibition material focused on human rights and freedom and against violence, war, racism, oppression, and discrimination.
 The permanent exhibition is composed of original documents, graphics, scale models, photos and, after the 1999 renovation, also of multimedia and interactive exhibits.
 A fundamental element of the exhibition itinerary is obviously the visit to the hiding place of Anne and her companions.
-The Anne Frank Foundation also organizes temporary exhibitions, family programs, educational activities and guided tours.
+The Anne Frank Foundation also organizes temporary exhibitions, family programs, educational activities, and guided tours.